APA-Technology-Division/urban-and-regional-planning-resources/README.md

 Software, tools, and platforms intended to aid with public engagement and outreach activities.
 - [bangthetable](https://www.bangthetable.com/) - Provides access to a platform that centralizes community engagement, making it easy to capture, analyze, and report on city-wide engagement through one single platform.
 - [PollEverywhere](https://www.polleverywhere.com/) - Provides the ability to generate polls and questions for interactive engagement on multiple platforms.
+- [Ushahidi](https://www.ushahidi.com/) - Open-source crowdsourced mapping tool with the aim to empower communities around the world to tackle their own problems by collecting citizen input.
 - [Metroquest](https://metroquest.com/) - Comprehensive community engagement platform, providing surveys, games, and interactive maps to engage the public around planning issues.

 ### Urban Design Tools and Platforms